shariyaansari/ieee-dbit-cs-first-contribution/contributers.md

 Thank you to everyone who has participated in our workshop and contributed to this project!

-- [Shariya Ansati](https://github.com/shariyaansari) - Goal: To become a Sorfware engineer.
+- [Shariya Ansari](https://github.com/shariyaansari) - Goal: To become a Sorfware engineer.
+- [Surekha Kini](https://github.com/surekhakini) - Goal: To become a Businesswoman.